Abraham21/personal-blog/content/posts/2020-09-15-my-github-workflow.md

 ## Project Boards

 One of my favorite organizational tools are the integrated project boards in GitHub.
 I will usually create a project board with the automated kanban template.
-Then, I will reduce the columns down to only To do, In progress, and Done.
+This will give me three columns: To do, In progress, and Done.
 I will also make sure that all existing issues and any new issues are linked to this project board.
 The issues will automatically be inserted into the To do column.
 When I am working on an issue, I will make sure I have myself assigned and I will drag the issue to the In progress column.
 When the issue is closed, it will automatically be moved to the Done column.
 This flow is simple and lends itself to quickly completing the tasks at hand in an organized manner.
 This is a powerful technique when paired with pull requests and issue references.

 ## Pull Requests